This Is Why You Should Be Worried About Your Pancreas

 Oily?
 Greasy?
 Gray?
 Floating?
 If your poop is playing these tricks on you, it may be a sign of pancreatic disease.
 It can wreak havoc on your ability to produce the digestive enzymes that break down fats properly.
 The result can be funky feces.
 See an oily film in your toilet water after going No. 2—or find your feces floating?
 That's due to dietary fat that's not getting broken down by your body.
 And as for the pale poop phenomenon: Bilirubin gives your poop its brown color, but when your bile ducts are blocked, that color goes to monochromatic hues of gray or clay.

-Recommendation: Poop that’s a bit “special” every now and then is nothing to freak out about.
+The Remedy Rx: Poop that's a bit "special" every now and then is nothing to freak out about.
 But if most of your bowel movements start to have these characteristics, call your doctor and get yourself checked out.

 You Suddenly Get Diabetes